fabiogennaretti/TS_SPATIAL/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-Ce cours est disponible sous une licence [Creative Commons Attribution 4.0 International License][cc-by].
+This course is available under a[Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]